Apr 14, 2026

 If we look at the 5 years, we can guess what the July 2026 session, which is expected to be on May 17, 2026, will focus on.

-3. Pharmacology questions will test how we use medicines in patients, not just basic pharmacology.
+3. Pharmacology will test how we use medicines in patients, not just basic pharmacology.
 We will be asked about choosing the medicines for patients with many health problems, how different medicines interact, especially with blood thinners and epilepsy medicines, and how to manage bad reactions to medicines.

 6. Genetics and molecular biology questions will become more common.
 The trend in Biochemistry questions is moving towards testing, CRISPR, and tumor genetics, which shows a bigger change in how we teach medicine.